-Environmental Services

-Sampling should typically be done by Environmental Services personnel.

-Line Work Crews

-Line/work crews are responsible for sampling only when Environmental Services personnel are unavailable.
+Environmental Services Sampling should typically be done by Environmental Services personnel.
+Line Work Crews Line/work crews are responsible for sampling only when Environmental Services personnel are unavailable.
 For these special occasions, they should contact Environmental Services for guidance.
 South King Waste Management Facility All samples shall be sent to South King Waste Management Facility for processing by Environmental Services.

-Oil Sampling Procedures for Distribution Transformers and Oil-Filled Equipment

-Safety

-Oil sampling performed on energized systems shall be done only with hotstick tools designed especially for the job.

-Oil sampling procedure for energized systems shall not be performed on cast iron or fiberglass transformers.
+Safety Oil sampling performed on energized systems shall be done only with hotstick tools designed especially for the job.
+Oil sampling procedure for energized systems shall not be performed on cast iron or fiberglass transformers. ▲ DANGER!

-△ DANGER!

 If you choose to take an oil sample while the transformer is energized, use insulated tools.

-WAC Rule

-Employees and conducting objects shall not come within the minimum distances of energized lines or conductors according to Table 1 in WAC 296-45-325.

-PCB Holding Area

-Waste material and oil must be placed in the Service Center's designated PCB holding area.
+WAC Rule Employees and conducting objects shall not come within the minimum distances of energized lines or conductors according to Table 1 in WAC 296-45-325.
+PCB Holding Area Waste material and oil must be placed in the Service Center's designated PCB holding area.
 Check with the Storekeeper to make sure you place the waste appropriately.

+Personal Protective Equipment